nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_general.md

 - long -> ThreadNumToLong() -> long

+## ToBase64

+Takes a bytebuffer and turns it into a base64 string

+- java.nio.ByteBuffer -> ToBase64() -> String

 ## ToHashedUUID

 This function provides a stable hashing of the input value to a version 4 (Random) UUID.